mildred/actioncable-to-eventsource/README.md

     individual response is of the form:

         {
           "error":      optional error,
+          "session_id": session identifier
           "chan_id":    a unique identifier for the ActionCable channel (maps to the identifier) }